 The governing principle behind this website has always been, “Well, I did this, so I might as well document it.”

-I think we’ve established by now that I watch ostensibly everything that matters each year (in terms of American feature releases).
+I think we’ve established by now that I watch ostensibly everything that matters each year (in terms of American feature releases), and a lot that doesn’t.
 And that now includes an ever-increasing number of Netflix movies.
 I think they put out something like 60 movies last year.
 And, as is my credo, if I’m watching them all, why not document it?